 Look inward when evaluating the loyalty culture in your business.
 How committed are you to making your customer’s satisfaction the number one priority?
 If you do not have a compelling vision and commitment to your customers then neither will your employees, suppliers or customers.
 Today’s greatest consumer brands such as Starbucks, Apple, Amazon and Zappos have created a culture of outstanding customer service.

 The great brands mentioned above are obsessed with creating great customer experiences.
+New businesses are also folloing stride with this obessessing using places similar to Iperceptions.com to improve their customer service and thus their experience.
 There are six stages or “Moments of Truth” when it comes to customer loyalty:

 They heard about you from their friends, an ad, press release or some combination of all three.
 It can take 7-17 different “touches” until they really notice you.

 When they become interested in your product or service they will go online and look for more information.
 They will seek advice from experts, friends and current customers.
 They will shop your competition looking for the best value.
 Have you differentiated your business in their eyes that they see your value is more than price?

 They decide to purchase the product or service based on the brand promise and the expectation they have.
 Is it clear how your product or service benefits them?

 They use the product or service.
 Did it deliver on the brand promise?
 Did it solve their problem or fulfill their need?

 They liked what they purchased and are looking to buy more from you.
 You have earned enough trust that they are willing to buy from you again.
 What products and services can you offer that can deliver again on the brand promise?